 The medial and lateral menisci with their associated intermeniscal ligaments.
 Note: The lateral meniscus is not attached in the region of the popliteus tendon.
 (Reproduced, with permission, from Scott WN: Ligament and Extensor Mechanism Injuries of the Knee: Diagnosis and Treatment.
 New York: Mosby-Year Book; 1991.)

 Within the knee, the anterior cruciate ligament (ACL) travels from the medial border of the lateral femoral condyle to its insertion site anterolateral to the medial tibial spine.
 This ligament prevents anterior translation and rotation of the tibia on the femur (Figure 3–2).
 The posterior cruciate ligament (PCL) prevents posterior subluxation of the tibia on the femur.
-It runs from the lateral aspect of the medial femoral condyle to the posterior aspect of the tibia, just below the joint line ...
+It runs from the lateral aspect of the medial femoral condyle to the posterior aspect of the tibia, just below the ...